-Heart of America Psychology Training Consortium Central Region
+National Psychology Training Consortium Central Region

-The Heart of America Psychology Training Consortium-Central Region (HAPTC-Central), a predoctoral psychology internship, is a collaborative consortium consisting of psychological service centers throughout the Midwest focused on provision of services in rural health care.
-HAPTC-Central was founded in 2003 through a collaboration of The School of Professional Psychology at Forest Institute (hereafter referred to as "Forest Institute") and Royal Oaks Hospital to create new internship positions in underserved areas.
-As of October 2013, HAPTC-Central received seven years accreditation by the Commission on Accreditation of the American Psychological Association (see Appendix A for more information about HAPTC-Central's accreditation status).
-HAPTC-Central has also been an APPIC member since fall of 2004.
-The executive training staff of HAPTC-Central include the President/CEO, Adam Andreassen, Psy.D., Regional Assistant Training Director, Angela King, Psy.D., and Director of Accreditation and Compliance, Katherine Dixon, M.A.
-The Central Region of HAPTC is comprised of sites located in Missouri and Arkansas.
-The Executive Training Office for HAPTC is located in Springfield, Missouri.
+The National Psychology Training Consortium (NPTC, previously Heart of America Psychology Training Consortium), a pre-doctoral psychology internship, is a collaborative consortium consisting of psychological and primary care service centers throughout the United States focused on provision of services with rural and underserved patients.
+The Central region of NPTC was founded in 2003 through a collaboration of The School of Professional Psychology at Forest Institute and Royal Oaks Hospital to create new internship positions in underserved areas (under the name Heart of America Psychology Training Consortium).
+As of October 2013, NPTC-Central received seven years accreditation by the Commission on Accreditation of the American Psychological Association (see Appendix A for more information about NPTC-Central's accreditation status).
+NPTC-Central has also been an APPIC member since fall of 2004.

+The executive training staff of NPTC-Central include the President/CEO, Adam Andreassen, Psy.D., Regional Assistant Training Director, Angela King, Psy.D., and Director of Accreditation and Compliance, Katherine Dixon, M.A.
+The Central Region of NPTC is comprised of sites located in Missouri and Arkansas.
+The Executive Training Office for NPTC is located in Springfield, Missouri.

-The Heart of America Psychology Training Consortium is an applied training organization for individuals completing an education in the professional practice of psychology or for individuals who have recently completed a doctoral level academic program and are working to obtain licensure.
-HAPTC-Central provides psychological interns the opportunity to take substantial responsibility for fulfilling major professional and psychological functions in the context of appropriate supervisory support and professional role modeling.
-HAPTC-Central also partners with various organizations including academic programs, community agencies, private hospitals, and independent practitioners to provide a sequential, cumulative, and graded training environment.
+The National Psychology Training Consortium is an applied training organization for individuals completing an education in the professional practice of psychology or for individuals who have recently completed a doctoral level academic program and are working to obtain licensure.
+NPTC-Central provides psychological interns the opportunity to take substantial responsibility for fulfilling major professional and psychological functions in the context of appropriate supervisory support and professional role modeling.
+NPTC-Central also partners with various organizations including academic programs, community agencies, private hospitals, and independent practitioners to provide a sequential, cumulative, and graded training environment.
 The objective of the internship is to prepare entry-level practitioners to function effectively in a variety of mental health settings and to provide services to a variety of populations in rural health care.
-HAPTC-Central has recently become partially affiliated with William James College in order to better provide these training opportunities and fulfill each program's mission statements.